Java-9000/Java-1000/com/soft9000/M1000/A00900/MISSION.md

 __NOTE__: If the term "White Box Testing" is new to you, then you might also enjoy [Testing Success](https://www.udemy.com/course/testing-success/?referralCode=23D2EC0CEB0FFB5C65C8)?

-p.s.
-This A00901 project replaces A00900 for the moment...
-Server issues...

 ## Bonus:
 * Review each `NEW!` comment.
 * Note how we used